Illegal Dumping Prevention

 Managed by: NSW EPA.

-• Stream 2: Illegal dumping prevention starter grants (up to $60,000, delivery period up to 12 months)
+• Stream 2: Illegal dumping prevention starter grants (up to 12 months)

-• Stream 3: Illegal dumping prevention grants (up to $120,000 for a single entity, delivery period up to 2 years)
+• Stream 3: Illegal dumping prevention grants (single entity up to 2 years)

 Program objectives